Democratizing Tool Learning with Environments Fully Simulated by a Free 8B Language Model: Discussion

 \section{Discussion}

-We have presented TRUSTEE, a data-free method that simulates all the environment components for online tool learning.
-Empirical results show that TRUSTEE brings consistent improvements across various domains of tool calling and outperforms all the compared baselines, which rely on either annotated data or environments synthesized by advanced commercial LMs.
+We have presented TRUSTEE, a cost-friendly method that simulates all the environment components for online tool learning.
+Empirical results show that TRUSTEE brings improvements in most cases and outperforms most of the compared baselines, which rely on either annotated data or environments synthesized by advanced proprietary LMs.
 Our work proves that, with a proper design, fully simulated environments can effectively train tool calling agents even with a local open-source 8B LM as the backbone while requiring no annotated data or tasks.
+Our work moves a step towards democratized tool learning and we hope it can inspire future research on environment scaling with limited resources.

+\paragraph{Limitations} While we provide a strong baseline for tool learning with an 8B LM, our work has certain limitations.
+First, the scalability of the simulated environment is constrained due to the bounded capability of the simulation LM, which may not generate sufficiently complex tasks or sufficiently accurate rewards when the task involves a large number of tools and a lot of turns of interactions.
+Second, there are a lot of hyper-parameters introduced in our method, especially those in the adaptive curriculum learning, which makes it difficult to find an optimal setup.
+Third, TRUSTEE in our experiments are primarily based on stateless tools (\textit{i.e.}, RESTful APIs), and it remains unknown whether LMs can simulate stateful tools (\textit{e.g.}, booking flights, writing files) sufficiently well to provide a reliable stateful environment.

+\paragraph{Broader Impact} This work democratizes tool learning with a methodology that simulates environments with small, open-source LMs.
+By reducing the reliance on human-annotated data, costly real-world infrastructures of executable environments, or expensive advanced proprietary LMs, our work lowers the barrier for researchers to effectively and efficiently train tool calling agents.
+TRUSTEE can also be easily integrated in hybrid tool learning scenarios and may play the role of warm-up (\textit{e.g.}, using TRUSTEE for the initial training steps) or complement (\textit{e.g.}, using TRUSTEE for unavailable or costly tools).
+However, there may exist some malicious uses like modifying the prompts and tools to train agents with illegal tools (\textit{e.g.}, hacking, disinformation, harassment) for malicious goals.
+We advocate for the intentional uses of this method and recommend to deploy the trained agents in sandbox environments.

-This work is still in progress.
-Future work includes: (1) exploring other approaches of credit assignment to take advantage of the turn-level rewards in our simulated environment and improve the training with denser supervision; (2) perform ablation study on TRUSTEE to analyze the contribution of each component; (3) employ different LMs as the simulator and analyze the effect of the simulator choice; (4) incorporating advanced entropy-controlling techniques to mitigate the entropy collapse during training; (5) providing a theoretical foundation for this study.
+\paragraph{Future Work} Future work includes: (1) exploring other approaches of fine-grained credit assignment to take advantage of the turn-level rewards in our simulated environment and improve the training with denser supervision; (2) incorporating advanced entropy-controlling techniques to mitigate the entropy collapse during training; (3) incorporating a tool generation module that automatically generates various tools to free TRUSTEE from the reliance on a tool repository.